miXTim/Theme-switcher-Button/README.md

 Therefore, the "**ul.subnav**" element only exists when "**button.action**" is clicked and the theme menu is unfolded.

 The icon and color scheme are Dim by default.
-It changes according to the selected color scheme, applied by a class in the <html> tag.
+It changes according to the selected color scheme, applied by a class in the &lt;html&gt; tag.
 All icons are loaded as SVG symbols with the &lt;use&gt; element from inside the HTML.

 No libraries! **NO** dependencies at all.